 *SOLD, Request to be notified when similar board available | Board Location: Hawaii *Worldwide Shipping Available*

 Surfboards Hawaii shortboard by Ben Aipa.
 It’s serial number “1790” indicates it was an early 1970’s board.
 Shaped by Ben Aipa.
-This vintage surfboard has been fully restored by our surfboard restoration expert with over 30 years of experience.
+This board was fully restored by a surfboard restoration expert with over 30 years of glassing experience.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page

 Ben Aipa: Innovative surfer, board maker,coach from Honolulu, Hawaii; a top competitor in the 1960s and early ’70s, and creator of the swallowtail and stinger surfboard designs.
 Aipa was born (1942) in Honolulu, the son of a sugar plantation worker, and didn’t begin riding waves until his early 20s, after an ankle injury ended his semipro football career.
 He trained for surfing with the single-mindedness he’d developed as a linebacker, not missing a day in the water for all of 1965, and the following year he was a finalist in the Duke Kahanamoku Classic at Sunset Beach.
 Aipa also finished fourth in both the 1967 Makaha International and the 1975 Lightning Bolt Pro, and competed in the World Championships in 1968 and 1970.